Golf Ball Facts and Faqs

 1. What material are golf balls made of ?

 Golf balls usually consist of a solid rubber or resin core with a surlyn, polyurethane or balata cover.
 A surlyn cover gives a slightly harder feel, while a polyurethane cover gives a softer feel and greater control.
 The core can also consist of a liquid contained within a membrane.
+Additional layers can be added under the cover, such as a mantle layer and inner cover for increased performance and control.

 2. Why do golf balls have dimples on their surface ?